Bubblin-Superbooks/superbook-tech-interview-handbook/README.md

 # THE SUPERBOOK

-A nifty text book for software developers wanting to prepare better.
-To read the book go <a href="https://bubblin.io/book/tech-interview-handbook-by-yangshun-tay/1" class="cover">here</a>.
+This nifty textbook is meant for software developers wanting to prepare better.
+To read go <a href="https://bubblin.io/book/tech-interview-handbook-by-yangshun-tay/1" class="cover">here</a>.

 [![forthebadge](https://forthebadge.com/images/badges/built-by-hipsters.svg)](https://bubblin.io/about)